Ann Coulter

-Ann Hart Coulter (/ˈkoʊltɚ/; born December 8, 1961) is an American conservative media pundit, author, syndicated columnist, and lawyer.
+Ann Hart Coulter (Note: /ˈkoʊltɚ/) (born December 8, 1961) is an American conservative political activist, author, syndicated columnist, and lawyer.
 She became known as a media pundit in the late 1990s, appearing in print and on cable news as an outspoken critic of the Clinton administration.
-Her first book concerned the impeachment of Bill Clinton and sprang from her experience writing legal briefs for Paula Jones's attorneys, as well as columns she wrote about the cases.
+Her first book concerned the impeachment of Bill Clinton and drew from her experience writing legal briefs for Paula Jones's attorneys, as well as columns she wrote about the cases.
 Coulter's syndicated column for Universal Press Syndicate appears in newspapers and is featured on conservative websites.
 Coulter has also written 13 books.